nainar/nainadotapp/pages/p/april_books.md

 A biologist writes fiction?
 I'm in!

-Even if you didn't know that Delia Owens was a biologist her descriptions of the marshes of North Carolina are a giveaway of her expertise. `Where the Crawdads Sing` give you an immediate role model in Catherine 'Kya' Clark - a strong girl, having to 'Home Alone' it in a shack.
+Even if you didn't know that Delia Owens was a biologist her descriptions of the marshes of North Carolina are a giveaway of her expertise.
+"Where the Crawdads Sing" give you an immediate role model in Catherine 'Kya' Clark - a strong girl, having to 'Home Alone' it in a shack.
 This is currently the best fiction I have read in 2020.

 **[Trick Mirror by Jia Tolentino](https://www.goodreads.com/book/show/43126457-trick-mirror?ac=1&from_search=true&qid=m9MoBmPkDA&rank=1)**